httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 expire, in order minimize the delays that might be incurred.

 Client certificates are not meaningful for URLs with the `http` scheme, and therefore clients creating new TLS connections to alternative services for the purposes of this specification MUST NOT present them.
-Established connections with client certificates MAY be reused, however.
+Connections that use client certificates for other reasons MAY be reused, though client certificates MUST NOT affect the responses to requests for `http` resources.

 ## Alternative Server Opt-In {#auth}